EXPRESSCLUSTER/Hyper-V/LiveMigration/Testing.md

 ## Power off

+Host server shutdown
 - Power off host 1 > Wait for completion of the failover
 - Power on host 1 > Wait for completion of the mirror-recovery
 - Power off host 2 > Wait for completion of the failover
 - Power on host 2 > Wait for completion of the mirror-recovery
-- Power off host 1 and 2 > Power on host 1 and 2 > Wait for completion of starting the target VM
+- Power off host 1 and 2 > Power on host 1 and 2 > (If the md is in incosistent state, you need to execute data copy in WebUI Mirror disks tab.) > Wait for completion of starting the target VM

+EC VM shutdown
+- Same result as Power off test.

 ## NP situation

 ## Appendix